Two 200-Foot Asteroids Are Coming Our Way For An ‘Earth Close Approach’ Later Today

 Hot on the heels of this morning’s asteroid flyby, two more space rocks will be buzzing planet Earth later today.
-According to asteroid trackers at NASA’s Jet Propulsion Laboratory (JPL) in Pasadena, California, the two celestial bodies have only been discovered last month and will safely pass by our planet on a so-called “Earth close approach.”
+According to asteroid trackers at NASA’s Jet Propulsion Laboratory (JPL) in Pasadena, California, the two celestial bodies were only discovered last month and will safely pass by our planet on a so-called “Earth close approach.”

 The two asteroid flybys come several hours after a 393-foot space rock dubbed 2019 HO3 darted past Earth in the early hours of the morning, as previously covered by The Inquisitr.
 This brings the total of close asteroid encounters for today to three.
 However, unlike our early morning visitor, the two space rocks that are expected to pop by later today are significantly smaller and slower.
-In addition, one of them will be buzzing Earth from a lot farther away, while the other will come in just a little bit closer than 2019 HO3, shows data from NASA’s Center For Near-Earth Object Studies (CNEOS).
+In addition, one of them will be buzzing Earth from a lot farther away, while the other will come in just a little bit closer than 2019 HO3, per data from NASA’s Center For Near-Earth Object Studies (CNEOS).

 In an odd coincidence, both asteroids will be making their closest-ever approach to planet Earth today, within a few hours of each other.
 After that, both space rocks will return in 2026, coming in for a close flyby of our planet one month apart.